 Hosted by Michigan Audubon in partnership with the Kiwanis Club of Battle Creek, CraneFest is a free event held at the Kiwanis Youth Conservation Area in Bellevue which overlooks the lake and Michigan Audubon’s Baker Sanctuary.

-From noon to dusk, the event features guided nature hikes, conservation raffle, activities for kids, live animal exhibits, food trucks, nature-themed art vendors, and concludes with the highlight of the day, optimal viewing of Michigan’s largest bird coming in to roost for the night.
+From noon to dusk, the event features guided nature hikes, activities for kids, live animal exhibits, food vendors, nature-themed artisans, conservation organizations, and concludes with the highlight of the day, optimal viewing of Michigan’s largest bird coming in to roost for the night.